cannelle-plus/petulant-bear/README.md

 #### development
 once built, everything will be located under the bin folder, ready to be deployed for prod.

+#### batch

+There are 3 cmd that allows ou to start the bundle according to what you need to do (no need to configure anything):

+    $ startPetulant.bat // start the full bin version of petulant (used from bin folder : web server, wwwroot, db)
+    $ startPetulantFordevRoot.bat // start the bin version of petulant for accessing devroot folder of github repo (used from bin folder : web server,  db)
+    $ startPetulantForWwRoot.bat // start the bin version of petulant for accessing wwwroot folder of github repo (used from bin folder : web server,  db)

+when closing the petulant, beware of closing also the getEventStore...

 #### app.config

 You have to adjust a few things in the PetulantBear.exe.config to make it work for your environment.